sanjidaafrin08/RestAssured-UserManagement-API-Automation/README.md

 # RestAssured-UserManagement-API-Automation

 This project demonstrates basic API test automation using **Rest Assured** in Java.
-It covers common CRUD operations like user login, creation, search, and deletion — making it a perfect example for beginner-level QA automation enthusiasts or interview presentations.
+It covers common CRUD operations like user login, creation, search, and deletion .

 ---